fbpx

 The resort’s ski slopes have been built on land owned by the company.
 As customer numbers have increased, the need for building more slopes has become a reality.
 New slope areas have been planned.
 Landowners, the environment and minimizing the impact on nature have all been considered in the planning process.

 If new slopes were to be built, they would be built in wooded areas.
-The trees in these areas would be cut down and compensated through ecological compensation, which means that Sappee plants the same number of trees in another location that was cut down during this operation.
+The trees in these areas would be cut down and compensated through ecological compensation.

 Pumping water from Iso Arajärvi is subject to permission.
 The resort keeps track of the amount of water pumped as well as the water surface elevation of the lake regularly.
 The resort works in close cooperation with Kvvy Ry, the Water Protection Association of the River Kokemäenjoki.
 In accordance with the program agreed in the permit regulations, Kvvy Ry monitors the effects on the waters in Iso Arajärvi and Sappeenjärvi and produces an annual fishery monitoring report.
 These reports are then submitted to the authorities at ELY Centre, the environmental protection authority of Pälkäne municipality, the Sappee cooperative society, and to the representative of the Roine-Mallasvesi-Pälkänevesi fishing area.
 The current water abstraction permit is sufficient for the current slope area.
 The resort supports the operations of the Sappee cooperative society (635-432-876-1) and with the resort’s help, the society plants fish in Iso Arajärvi and Sappeenjärvi.